yossiovadia/jira-mcp/README.md

 1. Make sure to never commit sensitive data (.env is gitignored)
 2. Update requirements.txt if you add new dependencies
 3. Test your changes with Cursor before submitting a pull request
+4. Add unit tests for any new functionality